 By engaging suppliers on digital platforms, data collection becomes more streamlined and automatic.
 Suppliers can provide their emissions data, which is then instantly updated within the retailer’s system.
 This minimizes delays and ensures that data remains up to date, a critical factor when producing sustainability reports or responding to financial disclosures that require accurate emissions metrics.

 The challenge of Scope 3 emissions is rooted in a connectivity issue, with a clear and effective solution: a digital network.
-This network allows stakeholders across the food system to connect digitally on a platform, facilitating the seamless exchange of crucial emissions data, specifically the climate footprint of each commodity.Â
+This network allows stakeholders across the food supply chain to connect digitally on a platform, facilitating the seamless exchange of crucial emissions data, specifically the climate footprint of each commodity.

 The best part?
 This can be done automatically.